 Realization of the monitoring program requires ample resources, from providing volunteer training and coordination to analyzing water samples and entering and interpreting the results.
 Many friends of the Huron River dedicated their time, expertise and equipment to the project.
 The Program team is grateful for the generous contributions from the following partners who enabled the continuation and growth of this important research and stewardship program.

-- City of Ann Arbor Water Treatment Plant provided analysis of all water samples for the Middle Huron.
+- City of Ann Arbor Water Treatment Plant provides analysis of all water samples for Washtenaw County monitoring.

-- City of Brighton Wastewater Treatment Plant provided analysis of all water samples for the Huron Chain of Lakes.
+- City of Brighton Wastewater Treatment Plant provides analysis of all water samples for Livingston County monitoring.

 - Livingston County Drain Commissioner’s Office provided field equipment.

 - University of Michigan, Occupational Safety and Environmental Health Department provided sample containers through 2005.

-- Ypsilanti Community Utilities Authority is providing analysis of water samples from ADW sites.
+- Ypsilanti Community Utilities Authority previously provided analysis of water samples for Wayne County monitoring.

 Data & Reports